martinring/thesis/src/3-Self-Verification.md

 Clash is a strongly typed domain-specific language to model hardware.
 It is embedded into the functional programming language Haskell, and describes the hardware as functions of the language.
-The strong type system guarantees that everything we can describe in Clash is still synthesizeable, and allows us to model the hardware at an abstract but still executable level.
+The strong type system guarantees that everything we can describe in Clash is still synthesiseable, and allows us to model the hardware at an abstract but still executable level.

 The model describes the hardware by combinators (higher-order functions),